 Successful travel tricks of the trade

-Over my years of international travel, I have learned lot along the way and continue to learn every trip.
+Over my years of international travel, I have learned a lot along the way and continue to learn every trip.
 It is essential never to stop seeking ways to make travel more efficient and less stressful.
 From my good and bad experiences, guidance from frequent travelers, and watching others, I have learned there is a wealth of information to gain to improve our travel experience.
 My favorite travel tips have worked well for me, and I am confident you will also have positive results.

 As I have traveled, I have gathered a list of travel tips that I believe are keys to my travel success.
 Family and friends often ask how I make travel seem so effortless.
 It isn’t effortless, but it is stress-free for the most part.
 If you take control of the aspects you can and stick to those lessons, you can start with a considerable advantage.

 My blogging partner and I come from very different travel backgrounds, bringing unique perspectives and insights that enhance our joint experience.
 We learn from each other, contributing to our overall knowledge.
-The more information we have, to more power we have to control what we can.
+The more information we have, the more power we have to control what we can.
 All the military travel I have done, where you have little control, it has exposed me to some strange, may I say at times miserable travel exploits.
 I have taken those hard-earned lessons and used them to complement my regular travel.
 This has made for smoother journeys, not just for me but for my fellow travelers.

 Dressing down